-Everyone knows how important getting the right vitamins and minerals is during pregnancy.
-Most women have to take a daily supplement although some do okay with diet changes.
+Everyone knows how important getting the right prenatal vitamins and minerals is during pregnancy.
+Most women have to take a daily supplement, although some do okay with diet changes.
 I recommend using both methods combined.
 Baby takes a LOT out of mum, so it’s best to be as healthy as possible from the get-go.

 But when is the best time to start taking prenatal vitamins?
-Most women that I have talked to said that they didn’t start until after they found out they were pregnant.
+Most women I have talked to said that they didn’t start until they found out they were pregnant.
 However, research indicates that the optimal time to start taking supplements is actually 3 months BEFORE you conceive!

 It takes time for your body to reach the optimal nutritional status that supports a healthy pregnancy — that means starting a prenatal even before you stop birth control methods.

 According to OBGYN Dr Jason Rothbart, “most women don’t find out they are pregnant until around 4-7 weeks pregnant, which is past the first 28 days.
 In the first 28 days, the organs are rapidly forming.
 The neural tube (which becomes the central nervous system and vertebral column) is almost completely formed and closed by the end of 28 days.”
-The essential nutrient Folate helps promote the healthy development of neural tube.
+The essential nutrient Folate from prenatal vitamins helps promote the healthy development of neural tube.

 Prenatal vitamins are there to assist with that.